On the Complexity of Hazard-Free Formulas: Composition of Boolean functions in hazard-free setting

 We are now ready to prove \Cref{prop:lower-bound-direct-sum}, which we restate to ease the reading.

-\proplowerboundviadirectsum* \begin{proof} The claim follows from \Cref{lemma:reduction-of-direct-sum-to-comp} and the rank lower bound method in communication complexity (see \Cref{lem:rank-lower-bound}). \end{proof}
+\proplowerboundviadirectsum* \begin{proof} The claim follows from \Cref{lemma:reduction-of-direct-sum-to-comp} and the rank lower bound method in communication complexity (see \cite[Lemma 1.28]{KN97}). \end{proof}

+\Cref{prop:lower-bound-direct-sum} provides a step toward advancing hazard-free lower bound techniques, and we hope it encourages further research in this direction.
 As an application of \Cref{prop:lower-bound-direct-sum}, we prove a lower bound on the hazard-free formula depth of the set covering function composed with the multiplexer function.
-The set covering function is also used in \cite[Theorem 13]{KRW95}, where it is composed with itself. \begin{definition}[Set covering $MC_{k,n}$ {\cite[Example 5.2.1]{Kar89}}] Given a bipartite graph $G=(U\cup V,E)$ with $|U|=|V|=n$ we have $MC_{k,n}(G,k)=1 \iff$ there exists a $U'\subseteq U$ such that $|U'|=k$ and every node in $V$ has a neighbor in $U'$. \end{definition}
+The set covering function is also used in \cite[Theorem 13]{KRW95}, where it is composed with itself. \begin{definition}[Set covering $MC_{k,n}$ {\cite[Example 5.2.1]{Kar89}}] Given a bipartite graph $G=(U\cup V,E)$ with $|U|=|V|=n$ we have $MC_{k,n}(G)=1 \iff$ there exists a $U'\subseteq U$ such that $|U'|=k$ and every node in $V$ has a neighbor in $U'$. \end{definition}

 It is not hard to see that $MC_{k,n}$ is monotone (in the edge set of $G$).
 Moreover, the disjointness function reduces to $\kwgame_{MC_{k,n}}^+$. \begin{definition}[The disjointness function] Let $\mathbf{P}([n])$ denote all subsets of $[n]$, and let $\mathbf{P}_l([n])$ denote all subsets of $[n]$ of size $l$: